 As part of the application process, you will be asked to select your major.
 If you are unsure, our Career Services team offers help deciding which career or major is the best fit for you.

 Complete the LCCC Application if you have never applied or have never completed an LCCC credit course.

 Have an official copy of your high school or GED transcript sent to the LCCC records office.
-To request GED transcripts, visit: http://www.gedtestingservice.com/testers/gedrequest-a-transcript.
+Request your GED transcripts.
 If you previously attended any other college or university, transcripts must be requested from each institution.